databricks/terraform-provider-databricks/docs/index.md

 provider "databricks" {}
 ```

-1. Provider will check all of the supported environment variables and set values of relevant arguments.
+1. Provider will check all the supported environment variables and set values of relevant arguments.
 2. In case any conflicting arguments are present, the plan will end with an error.
 3. Will check for the presence of `host` + `token` pair, continue trying otherwise.
 4. Will check for `host` + `username` + `password` presence, continue trying otherwise.